Nikobeast/LUDO-Artificial_intelligence/readme.txt

-Prerequisites:
+#Prerequisites:
-Python 3
+- Python 3
-ludopy
+- ludopy

-Install Ludopy with $pip install ludopy
+Install Ludopy with - pip install ludopy

 LUDO_real.py is for traning the first four players and training a new child when a chromosome is mated and mutated LudoGame.py plays the game